Biblical Theology

 Listen to this article

-“So shall we come upon him in some place where he shall be found, and we will light upon him as the dew falleth on the ground: and of him and of all the men that are with him there shall not be left so much as one.”
+So shall wee come vpon him in some place where he shall be found, and we will light vpon him as the dew falleth on the ground: and of him and of all the men that are with him, there shall not be left so much as one.
+2 Samuel 17:12 (KJV)

-Context:2 Samuel 17:12 is part of the narrative of Absalom’s rebellion against his father David.
+Context: 2 Samuel 17:12 is part of the narrative of Absalom’s rebellion against his father David.
 Absalom had conspired against David, seeking to overthrow him and take the throne.
-In this verse, one of Absalom’s advisors, Hushai, presents a plan to pursue and capture David.
+In this verse one of Absalom’s advisors, Hushai, presents a plan to pursue and capture David.

-“So shall we come upon him”:Hushai suggests a strategy to locate David and his followers and then ambush them.
-This indicates the determination of Absalom and his advisors to capture David and eliminate him as a threat.
+“So shall we come upon him”: Hushai suggests a strategy to locate David and his followers and then ambush them.
+This indicates the determination of Absalom and his counselors to capture David and eliminate him as a threat.

-“As the dew falleth on the ground”:The comparison to dew falling on the ground signifies the unexpected and widespread nature of the ambush.
-Dew is often used metaphorically in the Bible to describe something gentle, refreshing, and abundant.
-Here, it emphasizes that the attack would be swift and overwhelming, catching David and his men off guard.
+“As the dew falleth on the ground”: The comparison to dew falling on the ground signifies the unexpected and widespread nature of the ambush.
+Dew is often used metaphorically in Scripture to describe something gentle, refreshing, and abundant; here it emphasizes that the attack would be swift and overwhelming, catching David and his men off guard.

-“Of him and of all the men that are with him there shall not be left so much as one”:Hushai implies that the attack will be so devastating that not a single person among David’s followers will escape.
+“Of him and of all the men that are with him there shall not be left so much as one”: Hushai implies that the attack will be so devastating that not a single person among David’s followers will escape.
 This reflects the intensity and thoroughness of the planned ambush.

 Key Lessons:

-• The intensity of opposition:David faced a severe threat from his own son and experienced the pain of betrayal.
-This reminds us that even in positions of leadership or prominence, we may encounter challenges and opposition.
-It is essential to seek God’s guidance and trust in His deliverance during such times.
+The intensity of opposition – David faced a severe threat from his own son and experienced the pain of betrayal.
+Even those in positions of leadership may encounter serious challenges and opposition.
+The situation calls believers to seek God’s guidance and trust in His deliverance.

-• The importance of discernment:Hushai’s plan to mislead Absalom and buy time for David to prepare for battle is revealed in subsequent verses.
-It emphasizes the value of discernment and wisdom in times of crisis.
-It is crucial to seek counsel from God and trusted advisors to make sound decisions.
+The importance of discernment – Hushai’s plan to mislead Absalom and buy time for David to prepare for battle underscores the value of wisdom in crisis.
+Believers are urged to seek counsel from God and trusted advisors to make sound decisions.

-• God’s faithfulness in times of trouble:Despite the dire situation, God remained faithful to David and ensured his safety.
-As we face trials and difficulties in our lives, we can take solace in knowing that God is with us and will guide us through challenging circumstances.
+God’s faithfulness in trouble – Despite the dire circumstances, God remained faithful to David and ensured his safety.
+This reminds us that God is present in our trials and will guide us through difficult circumstances.

-• The consequences of rebellion:Absalom’s rebellion against his father ultimately led to his own downfall.
-This highlights the importance of honoring authority and understanding the potential consequences of rebellious actions.
-It serves as a cautionary reminder that the path of rebellion and disobedience can have severe ramifications.
+The consequences of rebellion – Absalom’s rebellion ultimately led to his own downfall, highlighting the importance of honoring authority and understanding the severe ramifications of rebellious actions.
+The passage serves as a cautionary reminder of the dangers of disobedience.

 Share this: